-Service of documents on your opponent
+Service of documents on the defendants

-The DOJ has agreed to accept electronic service of documents on behalf of the defendant.
-This means that you do not have to serve your filings separately on any opponent represented by the DOJ.
+The DOJ has agreed to accept electronic service of documents on behalf of the defendants.
+This means that you do not have to serve your court filings separately on any defendant or on their attorney.
 Submitting a filing to the court will count as serving an opponent represented by the DOJ.
+Remember that discovery requests and discovery responses must be sent directly to the defendants' attorney because those are not court filings.